genie-hq/genie/README.md

    - Ensure Docker Desktop application is running.
    - Run `pnpm sb:start`.
-   - Once the dependencies are installed and Supabase is set up, run `npm run dev` or `yarn dev` to start the development server locally.
+   - Once the dependencies are installed and Supabase is set up, run `pnpm run dev`, `npm run dev` or `yarn dev` to start the development server locally.

 5. Access Locally:
    - Once the server is running, open your web browser and go to `http://localhost:6868` to access the locally running Genie application.